 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact I. A AESTHETICS: Would the project: a.
 Have a substantial adverse effect on a scenic vista? \boxtimes b.
 Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? c.
 Substantially degrade the existing visual character or quality of the site and its surroundings?
-Discussion (a-c) : The visual quality of the grassland visible from nearby roads.
-The prexisting site with future development, how conform with existing land uses on the west (Commercial Services).
-The site is not within as designated by the City's General Plan or o oject has the prowever the pro t side of the sin or adjacent to potential to alter posed land use te, specifically E o a scenic vista, g the visual chardesignation c BP (Business P racter of the hanges will ark) and CS Besides the construction necessary to install of buildings with this project.
+Discussion (a-c) : The visual quality of the site is moderately high since it is undeveloped open grassland visible from nearby roads.
+The project has the potential to alter the visual character of the existing site with future development, however the proposed land use designation changes will conform with existing land uses on the west side of the site, specifically BP (Business Park) and CS (Commercial Services).
+The site is not within or adjacent to a scenic vista, gateway, or scenic highway as designated by the City's General Plan or other adopted plans or policies.
+Besides the construction necessary to install of buildings with this project.
 The future de plan (PD) process which will require the sub plans.
-The PD process will ensure that eac degrade existing visual character or quality. velopment of emittal of archi each lot will be steetural, grading subject to the a & drainage, ar development ad landscape Therefore, the project could not result in a suprojects impact on visual quality and characters. ources.
+The PD process will ensure that eac degrade existing visual character or quality. velopment of emittal of archi each lot will be stectural, grading subject to the o & drainage, ar levelopment ad landscape Therefore, the project could not result in a s projects impact on visual quality and characters. ources.
 Conse quently, this d.
 Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?
-(Sources: 1, 2, 10) \boxtimes Discussion: The new land use designations future development, however light fixtures they comply with the City's requirements for will be evaluat ted with future of levelopment to ensure that significant.
+(Sources: 1, 2, 10) Discussion: The new land use designations future development, however light fixtures they comply with the City's requirements for will be evaluat ted with future of levelopment to ensure that significant.